What's Captain America's favorite dessert? An American Apple Pie, of course! And this one has a red, white, and blue piecrust shield.

 Notes

-- The sizes for the pie crust templates are all listed below in the recipe card.
-Use parchment paper or card stock - card stock will be a little sturdier.
+- The sizes for the pie crust templates are all listed in the recipe.
+Cut them out from flat paper or card stock.

-- When adding the food coloring, squeeze it into the dough just a few times - it's okay if it looks splotchy because you'll be able to work the color in more when you roll it out.
+- When adding the food coloring, squeeze it into the dough just a few times—it's okay if it's splotchy; you'll be able to work the color in more when you roll the dough.

-- Some of the food color may get on your hands or rolling pin, so wash both as soon as possible to prevent staining.
+- Some food color may get on your hands or rolling pin; wash both as soon as possible to prevent staining.

-- Try this pie and have fun with it!
-If you are worried that it won't be perfect remember: Steve Rogers was not perfect either.
-The army rejected him for service five times!
-Captain America, and all your hungry fans will love your All-American Apple Pie, no matter what.
+- Have fun with it!
+If you're worried about perfection, remember: Steve Rogers was not perfect.
+The army rejected him for service five times before he became Captain America.
+Your hungry fans will love your All-American Apple Pie, no matter what.

 Comments